 You're laughing at my frustration.

-I'm telling it is frustrating here today to try to unravel all of this mumbo jumbo.
+It is frustrating here today to try to unravel all of this mumbo jumbo.

-And we have decent good callers.
+We have decent, good callers.

-I mean, these great Americans buying into this this hysterical garbage, and then they pretend they're not buying into it.
+I mean, these great Americans buying into this hysterical garbage, and then they pretend they're not buying into it.